Rostam's Seven Labours: 2nd Labour: Thirst

-The Third Labour:
+3rd Labour: Dragon

 At midnight a monstrous serpentine dragon emerges from the forest; Rakhsh approaches his sleeping master and neighs and beats the ground so furiously, that he succeeds in waking him.
 Rostam looks around, but, seeing nothing, because the dragon has already vanished, grumbles and goes back to sleep.
 The dragon appears a second time and once again the faithful horse succeeds in rousing his master.
 Rostam is even angrier than before; but at this moment sufficient light is providentially given him to allow him to see the monster that has been causing Rakhsh such alarm.
 Rostam then slays the dragon.

-The Fourth Labour:
+4th Labour: Temptress

 Rostam, back in the saddle once more, continues his journey through enchanted lands, and comes, at evening, to a beautiful glade refreshed by limpid streams, where he finds, much to his surprise, a ready-roasted deer, together with the bread and salt to accompany it.
 He sits down to the mysterious banquet, but it vanishes at the sound of his voice.
-Next he sees a tanbur and a flask of wine: taking up the instrument, he plays upon it, improvising a ditty about his own wanderings, and the kinds of exploit which he loves best.
+Next, he sees a tanbur and a flask of wine: taking up the instrument, he plays upon it, improvising a ditty about his own wanderings, and the kinds of exploit which he loves best.
 The song reaches the ears of the alluring sorceress responsible for the fairy banquet, who suddenly appears and sits down at his side.
-Rostam offers up a prayer of thanks for having been supplied with food, wine, and music in so inhospitable a place as the desert of Mazanderan, and, not realising that the enchantress is, in fact, a demon in disguise, he places in her hands a cup of wine in the name of God; but, at the mention of the Creator, the temptress is forced to resume her true form - that of a black fiend.
+Rostam offers up a prayer of thanks for having been supplied with food, wine, and music in so inhospitable a place as the desert of Mazanderan, and, not realising that the enchantress is, in fact, a demon in disguise, he places in her hands a cup of wine in the name of God; but, at the mention of the Creator, the temptress is forced to resume her true form – that of a black fiend.
 Seeing this, Rostam holds her fast with his lasso, before drawing his sword and cleaving her in two.

 This labour bears a marked resemblance to an episode involving the temptation of Sir Perceval in the Grail quest section of the thirteenth century Arthurian text known as the Vulgate cycle and also as the Lancelot-Grail.
 This resemblance may be due to the borrowing of material from the Persian text into the European.
-Such borrowings have been detected before in certain Arthurian romances - notably in the Parzival of Wolfram von Eschenbach and the Jungerer Titurel of Albrecht von Scharfenberg, in which the description of the Grail temple is strongly reminiscent of the Takht-e Soleymān.
+Such borrowings have been detected before in certain Arthurian romances – notably in the Parzival of Wolfram von Eschenbach and the Jungerer Titurel of Albrecht von Scharfenberg, in which the description of the Grail temple is strongly reminiscent of the Takht-e Soleymān.